Chapter 8. Keeping kernel panic parameters disabled in virtualized environments

 A soft lockup is a situation usually caused by a bug, when a task is executing in kernel space on a CPU without rescheduling.
 The task also does not allow any other task to execute on that particular CPU.
 As a result, a warning is displayed to a user through the system console.
 This problem is also referred to as the soft lockup firing.

 8.2.
 Parameters controlling kernel panic

 The following kernel parameters can be set to control a system’s behavior when a soft lockup is detected.

 Controls whether or not the kernel will panic when a soft lockup is detected.

 kernel does not panic on soft lockup

 By default, on RHEL8 this value is 0.

-In order to panic, the system needs to detect a hard lockup first.
+The system needs to detect a hard lockup first to be able to panic.
 The detection is controlled by the

 Controls whether lockup detection mechanisms (